lo-maxwell/react-virtual-garden/blog.md

 ### Converted garden and inventory to contexts + custom hook

+### Redoing item templates and moving data to a data file for ease of content creation later

+### Refactored items, item templates, fromPlainObject

+  * Rewrote generatePlaceholder items
+  * Added functions to get the class from an item
+  * Turned inventory/placed items into abstract class, implemented subtypes as classes

 Stop worrying about proper structure, just write code and see what you need along the way

 TODO:

+Make Items only take in their respective templates

+Refactor PlacedItems

+Write tests for refactored code

 Generate multiple store types/switch between stores/restock store Clean up ui, especially font/scaling using rem, to accommodate more screen width